-At the National Civil War Museum, a group of reenactors passionate about the civil war and educating, host a variety of hands – on activities where kids get a better picture of life during the war.
-Areas to explore include musket firing, marching in formation, a signal corps station, and a surgery station.
-Kids will love the museum scavenger hunt!
+At the Civil War Museum, a group of reenactors passionate about the civil war and educating, host a variety of hands-on activities where we get a better picture of life during the war.
+Areas to explore include musket firing, marching in formation, period dance, and treatment of wounded soldiers.
+Students love the museum scavenger hunt!

 A licensed battlefield tour guide will board each bus as we embark on a two hour tour of the town and battlefield of Gettysburg.
 History will come alive as the students get out and explore the infamous Peach Orchard, Devil’s Den, and the site of Pickett’s Charge.
 These guides are awesome with kids, bringing history to life with sensational stories and fun activities.

-Find out what makes politics so exciting when we tour the Pennsylvania State Capitol Building is home to the PA House and Senate chambers and the Pennsylvania Supreme Court.
-The beauty and art of this majestic building serve as the backdrop for a lesson in Pennsylvania history and state government.
+Find out what makes politics so exciting when we tour the Pennsylvania State Capitol Building.
+Sit in the House and Senate chambers; walk through the Pennsylvania Supreme Court.
+The beauty and art in this majestic building serve as the backdrop for a lesson in Pennsylvania history and state government.

-- $340 per student covers transportation, admissions, lodging, and meals. $30 of the cost is a school-required trip insurance that guarantees a full refund if we have to cancel the trip, or if your student is unable to go, for any reason.
+- The trip price covers transportation, professional planning, reenactors, admissions, lodging, and meals. $30 of the cost is a school-required trip insurance that guarantees a full refund if we have to cancel the trip, or if your student is unable to go, for any reason.

 We will be staying at the Holiday Inn Express & Suites, Gettysburg.
 This newer hotel has clean comfy rooms with cable TV, blow dryer, and 2 queen beds.

-Students choose their own roommates using a form that will be distributed on February 22 in Social Studies class.
+Students choose their own roommates using a form that will be distributed in Social Studies class.
 All forms for a room should match, be stapled together, and submitted to Mrs. Carlson by the due date.